StackVista/stackstate-docs/configure/security/authentication/authentication_options.md

 * [KeyCloak (a specialized version of OIDC)](./keycloak.md)

 {% hint style="info" %}
+- **Kubernetes** authentication configuration is part of the Helm chart, any changes will automatically triger a restart of the pods requiring that.
-On Linux installations authentication configuration is stored in the file `etc/application_stackstate.conf` in the StackState installation directory.
+- **Linux** authentication configuration is stored in the file `etc/application_stackstate.conf` in the StackState installation directory.
 Restart StackState for any changes made to this file to take effect.

-For Kubernetes installations authentication configuration is part of the Helm chart, any changes will automatically triger a restart of the pods requiring that.
 {% endhint %}

 ## User roles